typesense/typesense-instantsearch-adapter/README.md

 > Available as of typesense-instantsearch-adapter `2.8.0-1` and Typesense Server `v0.26.0.rc25`

-The `facet_by` parameter is managed by InstantSearch internally when you use the various filter widget.
+The `facet_by` parameter is managed by InstantSearch internally when you use the various filter widgets.

 But if you need to pass custom options to the `facet_by` parameter (eg: server-side sort options), then you can use the `facetByOptions` parameter as shown below: